manojarulmurugan/Credit-Profit-Risk-Analysis/rebuild/README.md

 | 2015 (train: 2007–2014) | $3,622M | 75% | +4.46% | **+204 bp** | +390 bp |

 - Advantage holds at every budget level (1%–75%) in every vintage
-- 2012 and 2013 vintages are 100% matured — exact realized cashflows, no survival estimates
+- 2012 and 2013 vintages are 100% matured —-> exact realized cashflows, no survival estimates
 - Default scoring (PD model alone) beats LC grade by ~130 bp; profit scoring adds another ~80–300 bp on top

-### Return Curves — All 4 Vintages
+### Return Curves: All 4 Vintages

 Each panel is a fully independent out-of-time backtest.
 The shaded region shows where profit scoring beats LC grade.